jasperproject/jasperproject.github.io/documentation/usage/index.md

 - Life: "What is the meaning of life?"

-To learn how to write your own module, check out the [Developer API documentation](/documentation/api)
+To learn how to write your own module, check out the [Developer API documentation](/documentation/api).

+<h2 class="linked" id='spotify-mode'><a href="#spotify-mode" title="Permalink to this headline">Spotify Mode</a></h2>

+If you've [configured Spotify](/documentation/software/#spotify-integration), Jasper will enter Spotify mode with the "Music" or "Spotify" command.
+Here's a list of example commands you can issue while in Spotify mode:

+- "Play Hipster Playlist": plays playlist titled "Hipster" from your Spotify library
+- "Play": plays currently playing song
+- "Pause": pauses currently playing song
+- "Stop": stops currently playing song
+- "Louder": raises volume
+- "Softer": lowers volume
+- "Next": plays next song in playlist
+- "Previous": plays previous song in playlist
+- "Close": exits Spotify mode and resumes normal command interpretation

+Jasper may have difficulty detecting your cues when the music is loud.
+In these instances, it helps to distance the microphone from the speakers, lowering the volume, and/or speaking closer to the microphone.